datalad-handbook/book/docs/glossary.rst

       You can read about more about Pattern Matching in `Bash's Docs <https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Pattern-Matching>`_.

+   http
+      Hypertext Transfer Protocol; A protocol for file transfer over a network.

+   https
+      Hypertext Transfer Protocol Secure; A protocol for file transfer over a network.

    master
       Git concept: The default :term:`branch` in a dataset.